 Or here is the frequency of the downlink for the last month, as received at groundstation AC2CZ:

 That just scratches the surface of the analysis that you can do with the new Earth Plots.
-Write to me if you do some interesting analysis or find out anything fun!
+Write to me if you do some interesting plots or find out anything fun!

 Enter Comments Here: